CreDB: A high integrity datastore

 CreDB nodes issue witnesses, which are permanent and tamper-proof certificates of the state of the system.
 Further, they are independently verifiable, i.e. verification does not depend on the It can be used to establish facts about the datastore, such as the instantaneous contents of objects, the existence of certain data or past transactions, and ordering of transactions.
 This enables even untrusted applications, backed by CreDB, to provide proofs of their correct operation to third parties.
 Because witnesses are free-standing, they enable parties who are not direct clients of the database to verify crucial aspects of the database’s operation.

 CreDB enables every object to be coupled with an associated semantic security policy (SSP).
 These policies are inseparable from their associated data.
 Because SSPs are encoded symbolically as abstract syntax trees, they are amenable to analysis by third parties.
 Coupled with witnesses, these techniques enable a third party to inspect the policy associated with an object and thus establish trust in the future behavior of that object.

-The API then enables to replay the timeline of dependent events in order to reason about the order, and causality, of events.
+The CreDB datstore operates on top of an immutable log.
+This enables clients to replay the timeline of dependent events in order to reason about the order, and causality, of modifications to the data.
 The immutable log ensures that this timeline is final and can be reasoned about safely.
 The database can then answer questions such as ``who has updated X since it was first created?’’.
 This ability to explore object timelines enables applications to implement audits.